 Numerous valuation issues arise when preparing balance sheets which exceed the scope of this discussion.
 One issue is that of capital leases for items such as tractors, combines, irrigation equipment and storage structures.
 In the past, many lease obligations were simply included as footnotes to the balance sheet.
 However, these types of leases should be included on the balance sheet.

-There are two types of leases: operating leases and capital leases.
+There are two general types of leases: operating leases and capital leases.
 Operating leases allow the lessee the right to use an asset for a relatively short period of time.
-Operating leases should appear as a note to the balance sheet (unless prepaid or past due), similar to the rental of farm land.
+Most operating leases should appear as a note to the balance sheet (unless prepaid or past due), similar to the rental of farm land.
 A capital lease is a direct substitute for purchase of the asset with borrowed money.
 It transfers substantially all the benefits and risks inherent in the ownership of the property to the lessee.
-To be considered a capital lease, the agreement must meet any one of the following tests:

-Exhibit 3 on the next page illustrates an example of a five-year capital lease agreement with annual payments (due at the beginning of the period) of $11,991.
+Exhibit 3 illustrates an example of a five-year capital lease agreement with annual payments (due at the beginning of the period) of $11,991.
 The lease is treated similar to an equal payment, amortized loan and must be reflected as both an asset and a liability on the balance sheet.
-Although there is no interest rate stated in the agreement, an $11,991 annual payment for five years at an “imputed interest rate” of 10 percent results in a present value of $50,000.
+Although there is no interest rate stated in the agreement, an $11,991 annual payment for five years at an “imputed interest rate” of 10% results in a present value of $50,000.
 This is the initial lease value (both asset and liability).
 Remember, it’s the lease investment which is being put on the balance sheet, not the asset being leased.

 - Market value of assets exceeds cost less accumulated depreciation.